ChanchitoFinance/ChanchitoDocumentation/docs/spikes/payment-gateways.md

 ### Wolipay

-Wolipay contact support completely dissapeared from social media, and their website is broken.
+Wolipay contact support completely disappeared from social media, and their website is broken.
 This payment gateway has been one of the most used bolivian payment gateways with native support for bolivian banks and QR payment options.
-However, it's disappearance is suspicious and demonstrates possible legal inconsistencies in their company.
+However, its disappearance is suspicious and demonstrates possible legal inconsistencies in their company.

-**Reason for Exclusion**: Company dissappeared from social media and website broken.
+**Reason for Exclusion**: Company disappeared from social media and website broken.
 No way to contact the support team.

 ### Square